Summary

 Fasting and abstinence in Lent: what the Church says today

 The rules have changed over the centuries.
-What the Catholic Church requires today is considerably more flexible than many believe.
+What the Catholic Church requires today is considerably more flexible than many people believe.
 Let's break it down clearly.

 Lent 2026 runs from February 18 (Ash Wednesday) to April 5 (Easter Sunday).
 These are 40 days that prepare for the celebration of Easter.